Phil Silvers

 Phil Silvers (born Phillip Silver; May 11, 1911 – November 1, 1985) was an American entertainer and comedic actor, known as "The King of Chutzpah".
-His career as a professional entertainer spanned nearly sixty years.
+His career as a professional entertainer spanned nearly 60 years.
 He achieved major popularity when he starred in The Phil Silvers Show, a 1950s sitcom set on a U.S. Army post in which he played Master Sergeant Ernest (Ernie) Bilko.
 He also starred in the films It's a Mad, Mad, Mad, Mad World (1963) and A Funny Thing Happened on the Way to the Forum (1966).
 He was a winner of two Primetime Emmy Awards for his work on The Phil Silvers Show and two Tony Awards for his performances in Top Banana and A Funny Thing Happened on the Way to the Forum.
 He also wrote the original lyrics to the jazz standard "Nancy (with the Laughing Face)".

 Early life

-Born Philip Silver in Brooklyn, New York, in the working-class Brownsville neighbourhood, he was the eighth and youngest child of Russian Jewish immigrants, Saul and Sarah (née Handler) Silver.
-His siblings were Lillian, Harry, Jack, Saul, Pearl, Michael, and Reuben Silver.
+Born Philip Silver, he was the eighth and youngest child of Russian Jewish immigrants, Saul and Sarah (née Handler) Silver.
 His father, a sheet metal worker, helped build the early New York skyscrapers.